theogf/ThermodynamicIntegration.jl/README.md

     # -8.211990123364176
 ```

-You can also simply pass a Turing model :
+You can also simply pass a Turing model:

 ```julia
     using Turing
     @model function gauss(y)